ravennevermoreneverless/obsidian/5.8 — database/songs/Size of the Moon — Pinegrove ★★★★★.md

 ---
-songTitle: Size of the Moon
+title: Size of the Moon — Pinegrove ★★★★★
 artist: Pinegrove
 minutes: "4"
 seconds: "7"